The Best Tent For Dog Owners 2021(Reviews)

 Never leave the dog alone in the tent even it if is well ventilated, especially if you are leaving for large periods of time.

-You need to consider the size of the opening that your tent comes with.
+There are some things that you need to consider the size of the opening that your tent comes with.

 - You also need to opening to be complex enough that the dog cannot open and slip away into the night while you sleep